salesforcecli/plugin-orchestrator/messages/appframework.delete.app.md

 # flags.app-id.description

-The unique identifier of the application to delete.
-App IDs are guaranteed to be unique within an org.
-Use this flag when you know the app's ID, which you can get from "sf orchestrator app list" command.
-Either --app-id or --app-name is required.
+The unique identifier of the app to delete.

 # flags.app-name.summary